oktadev/spring-boot-angular-example/TUTORIAL.md

 <app-beer-list></app-beer-list>
 ```

-Make sure both apps are started (with `mvn spring-boot:run` in the server directory, and `ng serve` in the client directory) and navigate to http://localhost:4200.
+Make sure both apps are started (with `mvn spring-boot:run` in the server directory, and `ng serve` in the client directory) and navigate to <http://localhost:4200>.
 You should see an error in your console that you means you have to configure cross-origin resource sharing (CORS) on the server.

 <pre style="color: red">
-XMLHttpRequest cannot load http://localhost:8080/me.
-Response to preflight request doesn't
+XMLHttpRequest cannot load http://localhost:8080/good-beers.
+No 'Access-Control-Allow-Origin' header
-pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested
+is present on the requested resource.
-resource.
 Origin 'http://localhost:4200' is therefore not allowed access.
-The response had HTTP
-status code 401.
 </pre>

 To fix this issue, you’ll need to configure Spring Boot to allow cross-domain access from `http://localhost:4200`.